ShreyAgarwal71/CS180SocialMedia/README.md

     - Test 10 Test setCommentDate
     - Test 11: Test setCommentID
     - Test 12: Test setCommentVotes
     - Test 13: Test commentEquals
+- **Multithread Testing**
+    - Verifies that multimple threads can write users to the database
+    - Verifies that multiple threads can delete users from the database

 ---